 In addition to using Vue, we wanted to use a UI component library so we could build out interfaces faster and without having to worry as much about browser compatibility and small implementation details.
 We went with Vuetify because it seemed to be the most mature and supported library in the ecosystem, while helping to quickly build out a presentable interface.

 After the core architecture of the new module was ironed out, we were tasked with developing an initial implementation plan to add Vue to the codebase.
 Following the multi-step implementation (including creating a new page on the site fully powered by Vue and building the components for the new module), we were ready to fully dive into the new interface effort.
-We started to see benefits from the change fairly early on in this stage - as requirements changed and we needed to modify and refactor the code it proved to be much easier than before.
-We were able to take on these new frontend initiatives shortly after this initial implementation effort:
+We started to see benefits from the change fairly early on in this stage.
+As requirements changed and we needed to modify and refactor the code, it proved to be much easier than before.
+We were able to take on the following frontend initiatives shortly after this initial implementation effort:

 - Increase test coverage and facilitate test creation for our Vue components

 We got a nice clean implementation and also set the foundation to use components piecemeal in existing interfaces, in additional to the full SPA interfaces that we make for new modules.
 Through this we also found out how we would drop in new components to existing interfaces as we worked on new features.

 The implementation was a significant development milestone.
 Some immediate benefits included:

 - Upgrading JS to ES6, adding many new useful features

 - Single file components(SFCs), the suggested way to write components in Vue, presented us with a semi-magical way of keeping all UI concerns in one file, instead of the usual way of being spread out over 3 different files

 - Transpiling code as needed to help ensure that it still works even when the client doesn’t use an evergreen browser and can’t use the newer JS features